George Hilton (actor): Spaghetti Western star

 His career in the Euro-Western genre was launched by director Lucio Fulci with the film Massacre Time (1966), starring Franco Nero, where his supporting role made him an instant icon in the genre.
 In 1967 he appeared to even greater effect as "Stranger" in Any Gun Can Play (also known as Go Kill and Come Back) with Edd Byrnes and Gilbert Roland.
 In the following year he participated in seven productions, enhancing his international reputation and garnering him significant attention, especially in Spain.
 Soon Hilton became one of the major stars of spaghetti Westerns, eventually playing Sartana in the last film of the "Sartana" series, Sartana's Here… Trade Your Pistol for a Coffin, after Gianni Garko left the role.
-His most famous character is arguably that of the gunslinger Allelujah (or Hallelujah) in They Call Me Hallelujah (1971), created with director Giuliano Carnimeo, who also directed the sequel involving the same character (Return of Hallelujah, 1972) as well as Man Called Invincible (1973), in which Hilton played Tresette, another of his famous roles.
-Besides Westerns, Hilton starred in numerous "gialli", mostly in the 1970s and many directed by Sergio Martino or Tonino Valerii —who directed Hilton in the classic mystery film My Dear Killer (1972)—, as well as more conventional crime and action films after the spaghetti Western craze ended in the 1980s.
+His most famous character is arguably that of the gunslinger Allelujah (or Hallelujah) in They Call Me Hallelujah (1971), created with director Giuliano Carnimeo, who also directed the sequel involving the same character in Return of Hallelujah (1972) as well as Man Called Invincible (1973), in which Hilton played Tresette, another of his famous roles.

+Giallo

+Besides Westerns, Hilton was well-known as a leading man in numerous "gialli" films throughout the 1970s, including many considered to be classics of the giallo genre, often playing suave and successful businessmen or dashing playboy roles.
+He frequently collaborated with director Sergio Martino, starring in The Strange Vice of Mrs. Wardh (1971), The Case of The Scorpion's Tail (1971), and All the Colors of the Dark (1972) as well as starring in other well-known giallo including The Sweet Body of Deborah (1968), The Case of the Bloody Iris (1972), Tonino Valerii's My Dear Killer (1972) and The Killer Must Kill Again (1975).
+Hilton also featured in more conventional crime and action films after the spaghetti Western craze ended in the 1980s.

+Later roles

 During the 1990s, Hilton appeared mostly in television series.
 In his last years Hilton reduced his film appearances but nevertheless remained active, being still fondly remembered as one of the biggest stars of Italian cinema, along with Terence Hill, Franco Nero and Giuliano Gemma.
 His legacy as a film star also remained intact, with Hilton asked to do many interviews and retrospectives on his film career on a regular basis.

+Death

 On 28 July 2019, Hilton died at a clinic in Rome, Italy, at the age of 85, after suffering of a long undisclosed illness.
 The funeral was held the next day at 4.30 pm local time, at the Santa Maria in Montesanto in Piazza del Popolo.